ALLIES OPEN UP SECOND FRENCH FRONT

 Côte d’Azur on the French Mediterranean August 15, 1944

-The Allied assault on German-occupied Southern France originally was to have kicked off simultaneously with the Allies’ June 6, 1944, invasion of Northwestern France (Operation Overlord)—the intent being that the Germans would think twice before sending reinforcements from Southern France to the Normandy beachheads and that, with any luck, the enemy would be trapped between two invading Allied armies in a classic pincer movement.
-However, a worldwide shortage of sufficient landing craft, together with Overlord planners upping the number of participating divisions in the Normandy invasion from three to five, forced Gen. Dwight D. Eisenhower, Supreme Allied Commander, to extend the start date for Operation Anvil, renamed Operation Dragoon, by 6 weeks.
+The Allied assault on German-occupied Southern France originally was to have kicked off simultaneously with the Allies’ June 6, 1944, invasion of Northwestern France (Operation Overlord)—the intent being that the Germans would think twice before sending reinforcements from Southern France to the Normandy beachheads and that, with any luck, the enemy would be trapped between 2 invading Allied armies in a classic pincer movement.
+However, a worldwide shortage of sufficient landing craft, together with Overlord planners upping the number of participating divisions in the Normandy invasion from 3 to 5, forced Gen. Dwight D. Eisenhower, Supreme Allied Commander, to extend the start date for Operation Anvil, renamed Operation Dragoon, by 6 weeks.

 On this date, August 15, 1944, the Allied invasion of Marshal Philippe Pétain’s Vichy France began with a parachute jump of 9,000 U.S. and British infantrymen.
 (Late the night before and into the next day commandos of First Special Service Force neutralized German coastal defense batteries opposite the Allied landing areas and sea lanes.)
 The jump by the 1st Airborne Task Force, which secured the area northwest of the landing beaches, was quickly followed by an aerial bombardment by the first set of 1,300 Allied bombers, a naval bombardment, glider landings, and an amphibious assault by a mixed force of Americans and Frenchmen.
 Within hours of the landings, the invasion force (troops, vehicles, and tanks) was twice the size in men alone of the opposing German Army Group G, which was poorly equipped, stretched too thin, and woefully understrength.
-(There was only one army, the 19th, in Army Group G!)
+(There was only 1 army, the 19th, in Army Group G!)
 Many of the German defenders were either older Wehrmacht (armed forces) replacements or Central and Eastern European Volksdeutsche (ethnic Germans) and Ostlegionen (foreign legion-types).
 With few exceptions German resistance to the Allied invasion was negligible.
 Many defenders, especially non-German servicemen, quickly surrendered.

 After nightfall on August 16/17 Army Group G headquarters realized the impossibility of its land (83,000–100,000 in the assault zone), naval (45 small ships), and air (200 aircraft) forces ever expelling the Allies from their Mediterranean lodgment.
-By then Allied units had penetrated 20 miles/32 km inland in some sectors.
+By then Allied units had penetrated 20 miles/32 kilometers inland in some sectors.
 The defenders therefore decided to sacrifice the port cities and their garrisons at Toulon (liberated by a mixed force of U.S. and French soldiers on August 27 with a loss of 17,000 German POWs) and Marseille (mostly liberated by August 27 with a loss of 11,000 POWs) to buy time for a fighting withdrawal up the Rhône River valley.
 However, in both Toulon and Marseille German demolition engineers succeeded in rendering the port facilities momentarily useless.

 Pursuing the enemy continued as one Rhône town and city after another fell (Lyon, Dijon), and in a timespan of 40 days most of France had been liberated.
 On September 10 Dragoon units were able to establish contact with units from Gen. George S. Patton’s U.S. Third Army.
 Slowing almost to a crawl due to overstretched Allied supply lines from the coast of Southern France, the pursuit of the enemy ended later in the month when Army Group G—reduced by half now—reached the sanctuary of the Vosges Mountains near the French frontier, leaving more than 130,000 German troops trapped behind Allied lines, 7,000 dead on the battlefield, and 20,000 wounded.
 Eventually, the southern route opened by Operation Dragoon became a significant source of supplies for the Allied advance into Germany, providing between 30 and 40 percent of the total Allied requirement.